 As the name implies, the AWS Solutions Architect certification aims at certifying your skills and knowledge as a Solutions Architect, that is designing complex architectures taking in due accounts the needs of the client and the requisites with regard to availability, data security, and safety, fault-tolerance, etc..
 Applicants will be tested about their skills in identifying solutions built according to the AWS best practices, and about their capacity of providing guidance to developers and system administrators along the project lifecycle.

 For example, some of the concepts that you will be tested about during the exam includes the capacity of selecting the right AWS service according to the computing, database or security requirements, assessing costs for the solution and identifying the strategies to implement cost control, import/exporting data to and from AWS and on-premises migrations in general, helping devs and sysadmins in troubleshooting the architecture and maintaining it, and so on.

 This all means that this certification’s breadth and scope are particularly wide, ranging across many if not all the AWS services.
-On the other hand, people who went through it already say that this certification is not extremely difficult, and some hands-on experience plus an adequate study of the AWS documentation, with a wise use of testing tools like CloudCareer, should be enough to pass the exam.
+On the other hand, people who went through it already say that this certification is not extremely difficult, and some hands-on experience plus an adequate study of the AWS documentation should be enough to pass the exam.

 Skills needed to pass the AWS Solutions Architect Associate level

 First things first: there are some skills that are extremely important for you to have, and are not strictly related to AWS and its services, though:

 - a good understanding of basic concepts like Elasticity and Scalability;

 - mastering at least one high-level programming language, and having some familiarity with common software development practices;